-- 'What is good for your heart is good for your brain' - A short conversation that fits within wider discussions about lifestyle, health and cardiovascular messaging - All people who receive an NHS Health Check (age 40-74) are given information on how to reduce their risk of developing dementia. - People aged 65+ also get information on: - Signs and symptoms of dementia - Signposting to further information
+- 'What is good for your heart is good for your brain'

+- A short conversation that fits within wider discussions about lifestyle, health and cardiovascular messaging.

+- Who is it for?
+All people who receive an NHS Health Check (age 40-74)

+- Focus on:

+- How to reduce risk of developing dementia

+- Raising awareness of dementia

+- Signposting to further information